Close Menu

 Detailed analysis of around 1,400 breast cancers showed that women with high levels of the signaling molecule, PDGF-CC, in their tumors had a poor prognosis.

-Hormone therapy normally slows or stops the growth of hormone-sensitive tumors by blocking the body’s ability to produce hormones or by interfering with effects of hormones on breast cancer cells.
+Hormone therapy normally slows or stops the growth of hormone-sensitive tumors by blocking the body’s ability to produce hormones or by interfering with the effects of hormones on breast cancer cells.

 The research shows that communication between breast cancer cells and connective tissue via PDGF-CC can “switch off” hormone sensitivity.